It's the Democrats, Stupid

 How Much Damage Has the Electoral College Done?

-The damage done to the country by putting the popular vote loser in the White House was virtually nil until 2000.
+In the first three cases, the damage done to the country by putting the popular vote loser in the White House was virtually nil.
 In 1828, Andrew Jackson, the popular vote winner four years earlier, came back to win in a landslide that stood for almost a century.
 He then served two terms.

 And Grover Cleveland came back in 1892 to claim the second term that had been denied him in 1888.
 In 1892, Cleveland won with a solid 3% in the popular vote and almost 2 to 1 in electoral votes.
 He even carried New York by 45,518 (3.1%).